One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Complexity classification

 \begin{definition} Given a pair $(\rela,\relb)$ of a $\sigma$-structure $\rela$ and a $\tau$-structure $\relb$, define the structure $\langle\rela,\relb\rangle$ by taking the disjoint union of $\rela$ and $\relb$ and interpreting two new unary relation symbols $P_1$ and $P_2$ by the (copies of the) universes of $\rela$ and $\relb$ respectively.
 Naturally here, the disjoint union of $\rela$ and $\relb$ has universe $(\{1\}\times A)\dot\cup(\{2\}\times B)$ and interprets $R\in\sigma\cup\tau$ by $R_A\cup R_B$ where $R_A:=\emptyset$ if $R\notin\sigma$ and else $R_A:=\{((1,a_1),\ldots,(1,a_{\ar(R)}))\mid \bar a\in R^{\rela}\}$; $R_B$ is defined analogously.
 For $k\ge 3$ many structures $\rela_1,\ldots,\rela_k$ we inductively set $\langle\rela_1,\ldots,\rela_k\rangle:=\langle\langle\rela_1,\ldots,\rela_{k-1}\rangle, \rela_k\rangle$. \end{definition}

 It is well-known that NP contains problems that are complete under quantifier-free reductions, i.e. reductions computed by a quantifier-free interpretation $I$ as above.
 Dawar and He~\cite{DawarHe09-logicalreductions} transferred the notions to the parameterized setting and asked whether central completeness results for the classes of the W-hierarchy exhibit a similar robustness.
-More precisely, Dawar and He defined a parameterized reduction $r$ from $Q$ to $Q'$ to be {\em slicewise quantifier-free definable} if there exists $w\in \nats$ and a computable function $d$ that maps every $k\in\nats$ to some quantifier-free interpretation\footnote{Dawar and He use a variant of quantifier-free interpretations which are allowed to change equality.} $d(k)$ each of whose formulas has at most $w$ variables such that $r((\rela,k))=d(k)((\rela,k))$; here, one views the pair $(\rela,k)$ in some suitable way as a single structure.
+More precisely, Dawar and He defined a parameterized reduction $r$ from $Q$ to $Q'$ to be {\em slicewise quantifier-free definable} if there exists $w\in \nats$ and a computable function $d$ that maps every $k\in\nats$ to some quantifier-free interpretation $d(k)$ of dimension $w$ such that $r((\rela,k))=d(k)((\rela,k))$; here, one views $(\rela,k)$ in some suitable way as a single structure.